Here’s the guide to urban open space planning: 3 project phases, regulations, design elements and a practical example to download

 The design phase begins with the identification of a concept.
 The concept is the phase in which the designer gives shape to his idea.

-Firstly, it is necessary to examine the impact that a public space redesign produces on the social and environmental fabric where it is created, so to develop a concept that is coherent with the design requirements.
+Basically, it is necessary to examine the impact that a public space redesign produces on the social and environmental fabric where it is created, so to develop a concept that is coherent with the design requirements.
 In fact, public spaces are increasingly acquiring a didactic role that contributes to promoting social relations, interaction, children playing, civic sense, physical activity and respect for nature and common spaces.

 The architectural concept needs to express both architectural requirements and the social and educational values to be pursued.
 The designer’s main challenge is the ability to transform abstract concepts and functional needs into shapes and geometries.